Hey, hey volunteers living in the Caribbean — spend a day under the waves and find some new fishy friends at these rad snorkeling spots.

 Generally, the best snorkeling is going to be on the Caribbean Sea side of things, rather than the Atlantic Ocean side (like Punta Cana).
 You can snorkel in Punta Cana, but there are places that are soooooo much better.

-Also, all of these places have tour groups that will take you there, provide the gear, and usually include drinks and lunch.
+Also, all of these places have tour groups that will take you there, provide the gear, and usually include lunch.
 And you can find tours from $30-80 (or more).
 But if you want to snorkel on your own, some of these beaches do have “off the beach” snorkeling— you’ll just need to rent or pack your own gear (usually a tour isn’t that much more expensive, plus you are going with people who know what’s up).

 This country is full of waterfalls, lush jungles, ancient ruins, history and some of the cutest kids around.
 Our ILP volunteers get the chance to live near one of the DR's most popular cities, and teach English to kids who really need it, then have vacation time and weekends to snorkel in all of these spots.